reconquest/orgalorg/README.md

 * Both strict or loose modes of failover to be sure that everything will either fail on any error or try to complete, no matter of what.

 * Interactive password authentication as well as SSH public key authentication.
+Will use ssh-agent if present.
+On Windows, orgalorg can connect to **pageant** or **openssh agent**.

 * Ability to run commands through `sudo`.